How to Hatch Duck Eggs + Duckling Care Guide

 Be warned, ducks are super messy and you will probably clean up after them several times a day!
 I mean look at what they’ve done!

-How to Hatch Duck Eggs
+How to Hatch Duck Eggs – step by step

-Anyway, first things first.
 You’ll want to make sure that you’re starting with clean eggs, (if possible, but don’t wash them!) and a clean incubator.

 newly born baby ducks in a green tote